 - Both boys and girls may wear plain khaki pants or shorts, girls are also permitted to wear khaki skirts/skorts.
-Skirts/skorts however must be knee length/no more than 3" above the knee - Red or Blue school shirts with the St-Laurent Academy logo must be worn each day. - Students may wear a plain white t-shirt or turtleneck underneath their school shirt if they are cold. - Students must wear their black dress shoes and navy or black socks.
-No sandals/crocs of any kind.
+Skirts/skorts however must be knee length/no more than 3" above the knee - Red or Blue school shirts with the St-Laurent Academy logo must be worn each day.

+- Students may wear a plain white t-shirt or turtleneck underneath their school shirt if they are cold. - No sandals/crocs of any kind.
 Heels may not be above a half inch in height.
-Outdoor shoes are not permitted in the classrooms. - Formal school shirts must always be tucked in. - School shirts must not be covered up by non-uniform sweatshirts or sweaters. - A crested sweatshirt or fleece is acceptable in cooler weather and can be purchased through Lands' End.
+Outdoor shoes or boots are not permitted in the classrooms. - School shirts must not be covered up by non-uniform sweatshirts or sweaters. - A crested sweatshirt, hoodie or fleece is acceptable in cooler weather, though hoods are not permitted to be worn up in school.